 Today’s Cubs Birthdays (September 24)

 Two incredibly bright prospects came up to the Chicago Cubs around the same time.
 Unfortunately, both Mark Grace and Rafael Palmeiro played the same position (first base).
 To get both of their bats into the lineup, Palmeiro was moved out to left field.
 His 1988 Cubs season was stellar.
 Palmeiro batted .307, slugged 41 doubles, and was named to the All-Star team.
 Naturally, the Cubs traded him after the season.
 They decided that Grace had better potential to develop power.
 It didn’t exactly turn out that way.
 Palmeiro was so upset he cried when he was traded along with another guy who wouldn’t amount to anything, Jamie Moyer, for Mitch Williams, Paul Kilgus, Steve Wilson, Curtis Wilkerson, Luis Benitez, and Pablo Delgado.
-Palmeiro had a Hall-of-Fame caliber career (granted–perhaps with the help of some illegal substances).
-He was a four-time all-star, three-time Gold Glover, and hit 569 career homers.
-Jamie Moyer was still pitching in the majors more than twenty years later.
+Palmeiro had a Hall of Fame-caliber career (granted, perhaps with the help of some illegal substances).
+He was a four-time All-Star, three-time Gold Glover, and hit 569 career homers.
+Jamie Moyer pitched in the majors another 22 years.
 Not a good trade for the Cubs.
 (Photo: Topps 1988 Baseball Card)

 The outfielder got to bat exactly nine times in a Cubs uniform.
 He didn’t get a single hit.
 The Dominican played nine seasons in the minors, mostly in the Oakland A’s organization.

 Nen backed up the aging Ernie Banks in 1968.
 Proving that age is relative, the younger Nen hit .181 with very little power (two homers), while Banks hit over 60 points higher with 32 homers.
-Nen also played for the Washington Senators and LA Dodgers in his six year big league career.
+Nen also played for the Washington Senators and LA Dodgers in his six-year big league career.
 His son Rob later starred in the big leagues as a closer for the Marlins and Giants.